-The Board meets formally five times during the reporting period.
-In addition, directors meet ahead of the scheduled meeting where the Group's budget and business plan is examined in the context of the approved strategy.
+The Board meets formally four times during the financial year.
+The Board further meets when necessary outside of the formal meeting cycle to consider matters requiring urgent attention.
+In addition, directors meet ahead of the scheduled meeting where the Group's budget and business plan is examined in the context of the approved strategy and have full access to any and all executive members of the Group.